Accounting for Bank Acquisitions [White Paper]

 Accrued Liabilities

-The theory is that if the party that receives the primary benefit is the buyer or the combined entity, the cost should run through its income statement.
+The theory is that if the party that receives the primary benefit is the acquirer or the combined entity, the cost should run through its income statement.
 In our experience, the types of costs that can be accrued as part of the acquisition are quite limited.
 An example would be a compensation arrangement that was in place before the acquisition was contemplated, and that just happens to be triggered as a result of the acquisition.
-The required payout can be accrued on the acquired bank’s books as of the acquisition date.
+The required payout can be accrued on the acquired bank’s financial statements as of the acquisition date.
 By way of contrast, a payout negotiated as part of the acquisition should run through the income statement of the acquiring bank.

 The acquiring bank should also ensure that the acquired bank has properly accrued its expenses.
 In other words, the organization should ensure that the acquired bank does not have any unrecorded liabilities.

-The most significant non-financial assets are generally land and buildings.
-We generally require our clients to obtain commercial real estate appraisals if these assets are material.
 Real estate leases are another item that must be evaluated in an acquisition.
-If the lease price is less than market rate, then an asset should be recorded.
+If the lease price is less than the market rate, then an asset should be recorded.
 On the other hand, if the lease price is over the market rate, a liability should be recorded.
 We calculate these items by discounting the difference in cash flows back over the remainder of the lease term to the valuation date at the acquired bank’s estimated cost of capital.

-The value of intangible assets should be recorded as well in the Day One journal entry.
 Recognition of an intangible asset requires that the asset be separable or have a contractual or legal benefit.

 The most common intangible assets in a bank acquisition are: